This is Not a Sequel: Chapter 3

 The call ended.
 The boxes vanished.

-Lady stood and walked to the kitchen for water.
+She walked to the kitchen for water.

 On the counter sat the bottle of Malbec.